August 21, 2019 180

 For those who are very literate in computers, the term conjures a world of dizzying opportunities waiting to be explored.
 They see in computers, not only opportunities for word processing ‘without tears’ and do-it-yourself desktop publishing of leaflets, posters, pamphlets and books, but also avenues for fast-paced worldwide communication on the world information highway.

 Further, the computer offers opportunities for simple and complex analysis of data, massive information storage, and retrieval and access to virtual libraries on the world-wide-web.
 Even those seeking entertainment and fun can find them in the computer in the form of music, films and computer games.

 More importantly, the computer offers investment opportunities in various ways.
-There are investment opportunities in the manufacture and sale of computer hardware, peripherals, accessories and consumable, development and sale of computer software, hardware and software maintenance, website development, business centres and cybercafés.
+There are investment opportunities in the manufacture and sale of computer hardware, peripherals, accessories and consumables, development and sale of computer software, hardware and software maintenance, website development, business centers, and cybercafés.

 A computer is an automatic, electronic, input-output device or machine that can accept store, process and output data by following a set of carefully written instructions called a programme.

-Although it is manly electronic, it has some electrical and mechanical components.
+Although it is mainly electronic, it has some electrical and mechanical components.

 A computer system refers to a particular combination of computer hardware and software programmes which together perform assigned tasks.